LetrangerV/rock-paper-scissors/README.md

 # Rock-paper-scissors web application

+Popular Rock-paper-scissors game to play versus computer.
+Markov chain is used to implement AI.
+AI learns from your previous moves and exploits human's imperfect random number generation, so some outcomes are more likely to happen then other.

 ## Technical stack
 * Java 11 (yes, we have Java 12 already but 11 is LTS while 12 is not)
 * Spring Boot with Netty as application server